 Further, buyer group members that start with a common goal still need to plan for contingencies.
 In take-privates of U.S.‑listed Chinese companies, for instance, the plan is often to de‑list from the U.S. market and re-list in Hong Kong, Shanghai or Shenzhen as soon as possible (we explored the background and outlook for these types of going private transactions in our article here).
 Yet market conditions, regulatory hurdles and business performance might dim the luster of an immediate re-listing.
 In that case, buyer group members may well disagree—some preferring the quick IPO on less attractive terms, others willing to wait out poor market conditions and still others pushing for significant changes in business strategy before attempting an exit.

 Fortunately, the parties have a large toolkit to address these concerns and structure their post-closing arrangements.
 These tools include board representation rights; veto rights; super-majority voting requirements; deadlock provisions; transfer rights and restrictions; non-competes; drag‑along rights; “force exit” provisions; put, redemption and buy-sell arrangements; and so on.
-We have addressed many of these terms in previous articles on private company deal terms (for example, please see here and here).
+We have addressed many of these terms in previous articles on private company deal terms (for example, please see client alert here and and also here).

 For most members of a buyer group, it will be critical to negotiate the key terms of their post-closing arrangements before the buyer group formally agrees to the going private transaction with the target company.
 This is based on two practical considerations.